 A True American Oasis

-Gurgling waters, date palms, and flowering shrubs make Furnace Creek Resort stand out in Death Valley National Park
+Gurgling waters, date palms, and flowering shrubs make The Oasis at Death Valley stand out in Death Valley National Park

 When Americans think of an oasis, they conjure up images of Lawrence of Arabia and Omar Sharif, or hum the tune Midnight at the Oasis by Maria Muldaur.
 These exotic, romantic environments are the stuff of legend.